k8-scalar/k8-scalar/docs/scalar/features.md

 The [following paper](./heyman_preuveneers_joosen.pdf) illustrates in detail how to configure and use a DataProvider for implementing such real-life User interactions.

+### Changing the target host
+To change the host on which the workload must be exercised, change the targeturl property

 ### Custom experiment.properties
 It is also possible to add custom properties to configure the experment.